 Buy a second set for winter driving – What?
 That’s expensive!
 Well, not in the long term.
 If you have a second set of tires stored away, they can be put on your car quicker and cheaper when winter comes.
 In fact, if you really want to save money, do it yourself!

-Shop around – It’s amazing how few people shop around for the best deal on tires when they need them.
+Shop around – Make sure you don’t just buy the first set you come across and look at rescources like this Hankook Optimo H724 Review.
+This way you know you’ll be getting a quality tire.
 Definitely look into the discount retailers as they frequently will have the best prices.
 Also, keep your eyes peeled for rebates also; much like cell phones and computers, there are always new models coming out, so the retailers need to blow out the old stock.

 Don’t discard punctured tires – Despite what you might be told, there is absolutely nothing wrong with patching a tire that has a hole in it.
 If you find a nail in your tire, bring it to your local dealer or repair facility and have them patch it.
 Typically, this will cost just $25.00 or so and should last the life of the tire.